Bob Probert

 Robert Alan Probert (June 5, 1965 – July 5, 2010) was a Canadian professional ice hockey forward.
-Probert played for the National Hockey League's Detroit Red Wings and Chicago Blackhawks.
+Probert played for the National Hockey League (NHL)'s Detroit Red Wings and Chicago Blackhawks.
 While a successful player by some measures, including being voted to the 1987–88 Campbell Conference all-star team, Probert was best known for his activities as a fighter and enforcer, as well as being one half of the "Bruise Brothers" with then-Red Wing teammate Joey Kocur, during the late 1980s and early 1990s.
 Probert was also known for his off-ice antics and legal problems.

 Playing career

 Prior to playing with the Detroit Red Wings, Probert was with the Brantford Alexanders of the Ontario Hockey League.
 After being drafted, he spent one more season with the Alexanders before spending his 1984–85 season with both the Hamilton Steelhawks and the Sault Ste.
 Marie Greyhounds of the OHL.

 Detroit Red Wings (1985–1994)

-Probert was drafted as the fourth pick in the third round (46th overall) in the 1983 NHL Entry Draft, in which the Red Wings also selected Kocur and Steve Yzerman.
+Probert was drafted as the fourth pick in the third round (46th overall) in the 1983 NHL entry draft, in which the Red Wings also selected Kocur and Steve Yzerman.

 During the 1985–1986 and 1986–1987 seasons, Probert spent the majority of his time with the Red Wings while occasionally playing for their minor league affiliate Adirondack Red Wings of the American Hockey League.
 In the 1985–1986 season, he finished third on the team in penalty minutes behind Kocur and Randy Ladouceur, both of whom played more regular season games than Probert.
 In the 1986–1987 season, Probert accumulated only 24 points, but amassed 221 penalty minutes.

 The 1987–1988 season was the pinnacle of Probert's career.
 He cemented his reputation as an enforcer with a league-leading 398 penalty minutes, the sixth-highest single-season total in NHL history.
 He also tied for third on the team with 62 points, and played in his only NHL All-Star Game.
 In addition he contributed the most points during the Red Wings' playoff run, in which Yzerman missed all but the final three games with a knee injury.